 C. Michael Schroeder.
 Mr. Schroeder has served as a member of our Board of Directors since our formation in 2007, and currently serves on our Executive Compensation Committee, Nominating Committee and Audit Committee.
-The Board of Directors has determined that Mr. Schroeder meets applicable independence requirements.
+The Board of Directors has determined that Mr. Schroeder meets applicable independence requirements of NASDAQ and SEC rules and regulations.
 In 1981, Mr. Schroeder founded Consumer Satellite Systems, Inc. ("CSS"), which he grew to encompass a ten-state distribution system operating in a region ranging from Wisconsin to Florida.
 CSS served retailers selling satellite systems, televisions and a range of consumer electronics products.
 Mr. Schroeder also founded a programming division of CSS that grew to serve more than 400,000 subscribers.
 Prior to the Spin-off, Mr. Schroeder served on the Board of Directors of DISH and was a member of DISH's Executive Compensation Committee, Nominating Committee, and Audit Committee.
 The Board of Directors concluded that Mr. Schroeder should continue to serve as a member of the Board of Directors due to, among other things, his knowledge of EchoStar from his service as a director since 2007 and as a director of DISH prior to the Spin-off, and his managerial, strategic development and operational expertise and satellite systems sales knowledge developed, in part, with CSS.

 Jeffrey R. Tarr.
-Mr. Tarr has served as a member of our Board of Directors since March 2019 and serves on our Strategy Committee, Nominating Committee and Audit Committee, where he serves as our "audit committee financial expert."
-The Board of Directors has determined that Mr. Tarr meets applicable independence requirements.
-Mr. Tarr was Chief Executive Officer, President and a director of DigitalGlobe, a leader in satellite imagery and geospatial intelligence, from 2011 until the sale of the company in 2017 to MacDonald, Dettwiler and Associates Ltd. (now Maxar Technologies Inc.).
-Since 2017, Mr. Tarr has served as an advisor to leading private equity firms and corporate clients, including Maxar Technologies, Inc., and from June through October 2019, he served as the Chief Executive Officer and a director of Solera Global Holding Corp., a leader in data and software for the automotive and insurance industries.
-Prior to DigitalGlobe, Mr. Tarr was President and Chief Operating Officer of IHS Inc. (now IHS Markit), a provider of information and insight in energy, economics, geopolitical risk, environmental sustainability and supply chain management and Chairman and Chief Executive Officer of Hoover's, Inc., a publisher of business information (now a division of The Dun & Bradstreet Corporation).
-He serves on the board of DSST Charter Schools, one of the leading open enrollment school systems in the United States and is Chairman of the Stanford Graduate School of Business Management Board.
-He previously served on the board of CEB (The Corporate Executive Board Company) until the sale of the company to Gartner in 2017.
-He is a member of the Council on Foreign Relations.
-The Board of Directors concluded that Mr. Tarr should continue to serve as a member of the Board of Directors due to, among other things, his financial risk management, operational and managerial expertise as a director and officer and his knowledge and experience in the satellite and related industries.
+Mr. Tarr has served as a member of our Board of Directors since March 2019 and currently serves on our Strategy Committee, Nominating Committee and Audit Committee, where he serves as our "audit committee financial expert."
+The Board of Directors has determined that Mr. Tarr meets applicable independence requirements of NASDAQ and SEC rules and regulations.
+Since June 2021, Mr. Tarr has served as the Chief Executive Officer and as a director of Skillsoft Corporation, a leader in corporate digital learning.
+Mr. Tarr was Chief Executive Officer and a director of DigitalGlobe, the leader in satellite imagery and geospatial intelligence, from 2011 until the sale of the company in 2017 to MacDonald, Dettwiler and Associates Ltd. (now Maxar Technologies, Inc.).
+After the sale of DigitalGlobe, Mr. Tarr served as an advisor to leading private equity firms and corporate clients, including Maxar Technologies, Inc., and from June through October 2019, he served as Chief Executive Officer and a director of Solera Global Holdings, Inc., a leader in data and software for the automotive and insurance industries.
+Earlier in his career, Mr. Tarr served as President and Chief Operating Officer of IHS Inc. (now S&P Global) and Chairman and Chief Executive Officer of Hoover's, Inc. (now a division of The Dun & Bradstreet Corporation) - both publicly-traded information companies.
+Mr. Tarr serves on the Advisory Council of the Stanford Graduate School of Business, and previously served as Chairman of the Stanford Graduate School of Business Management Board.
+He also serves on the board of Directors concluded that Mr. Tarr should continue to serve as a member of the Board of Directors due to, among other things, his financial risk management, operational and managerial expertise as a director and officer and his knowledge and experience in the satellite and related industries.